 The winner of the A Division will also receive the title “World Pinball Champion”.
 This title remains in effect until the next annual PAPA tournament, or will expire after two years if PAPA tournaments are discontinued.

 Other non-cash prizes may be awarded for special competitions, door prizes, top scores on certain qualifying machines, top scores on non-tournament machines, etc, at the sole discretion of tournament officials.
 Prizes will be paid by check, and appropriate IRS regulations for tax reporting will be followed.
 In the event the winner is not a U.S. Citizen, we will provide the appropriate forms.
+All checks will be mailed within 60 days of the completion of the tournament.

 III.
 Singles: Qualifying Rounds

-1. Purchasing Entries
+1. Purchasing Tickets

-2. Playing an Entry
+2. Playing a Ticket

 After playing each game, the player will request that the scorekeeper record his or her score before leaving the machine.
 It is the player’s responsibility to ensure that the scorekeeper takes down the score, and to verify the score for correctness prior to submission.
 If a player’s score is recorded incorrectly and the result is beneficial to the player, tournament directors reserve the right to correct the mistake.
 In all other qualifying situations, the recorded score will stand.